 Today, many people from different races, religious backgrounds and political affiliations believe in a ‘Jesus Christ’ entity as God.
 However, to consider it not merely a myth, fiction or fallacy, the proposition, belief or opinion must have factual and/or logical bases, not merely based on false faith or dubious or questionable bible.
 Also, many are believing that he is ‘the way, the truth and the life‘.
 And, as believed, nobody could come to the Father, except through him.
 In short, allegedly, he is the only way to the Father.
 Also, he is said to be the light of the world, despite the fact that his name had put in total darkness or hidden the true Hebrew name of the messiah.

 Is he really the way to the heavenly Father or to another father, either a Greek or English father?

-Let us divide the discussion into four (4) articles, to wit; 1) What’s in a Jewish or Greek-Roman name, which has relevance to the identity of the true and false messiah 2) Yahushua: The Only Way to the Father, 3) Origin of ‘Jesus’ and ‘Christ’ and 4) Jesus Christ: Another Way to Another Father, before finally concluding the discussion.
+Let us divide the discussion into four (4) articles, to wit; 1) What’s in a Jewish or Greek-Roman name, which has relevance to the identity of the true and false messiah 2) Yahushua: The Only Way to the Father, 3) Where did the names ‘Jesus’ and ‘Christ’ originate and 4) Jesus Christ: Another Way to Another Father, before finally concluding the discussion.